Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 Only do one or the other, not BOTH.

-You can use a mixture of turkey stock, melted butter, cajun spices or your favorite BBQ rub; and any other herbs and spices you want to flavor your turkey with.
+You can use a mixture of turkey stock, melted butter, Cajun spices or your favorite BBQ rub; and any other herbs and spices you want to flavor your turkey with.

 We are big fans of the Ofargo Stainless Steel Meat Injector.